dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes.md

 ---

 ## Introduction
 In this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes.
-I will use minikube to deploy app in the local machine.
+I will use Minikube to deploy the app on the local machine.

-Either your can use existing .NET Web Application or create new .NET Web Application and containerize it.
+You can either use an existing .NET Web Application or create a new .NET Web Application and containerize it.

-I am going to use the app that was created in my previous **[Containerize Your .NET 7.0 Web Application With Docker](https://www.prakashbhandari.com.np/posts/containerize-your-dotnet-web-application-with-docker/)**
+I am going to use the app that was created in my previous article.

+I've made some minor adjustments for clarity and proper capitalization.
+**[Containerize Your .NET 7.0 Web Application With Docker](https://www.prakashbhandari.com.np/posts/containerize-your-dotnet-web-application-with-docker/)**

-Kubernetes(k8s) can only deploy containers because Kubernetes only knows how to deploy containers.
+Kubernetes (k8s) can only deploy containers because it only knows how to deploy containers.

-In, previous article I have already containerize the application using Docker.
+In the previous article, I have already containerized the application using Docker.

-There are many other tools to containerize the application like **LXC**, **Podman**, **Containerd** etc, But Docker is the most popular tool to create and run containers.
+There are many other tools to containerize the application, such as LXC, Podman, Containerd, etc.
+However, Docker is the most popular tool for creating and running containers.

 ## Prerequisites
 You need to install following tools in your machine: